genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 ```

 ## @Inject
-Used to annotate a field or constructor to indicate to Genesis that it should inject an object of matching type during the dependency injection stage.
+This is used to annotate a field or constructor to indicate to Genesis that it should inject an object of matching type during the dependency injection stage.
 These types can be provided with the aforementioned **@Module** and **@ProviderOf** annotations.
-You should use the [java](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html#:~:text=Injectable%20constructors%20are%20annotated%20with,most%20one%20constructor%20per%20class.&text=%40Inject%20is%20optional%20for%20public,injectors%20to%20invoke%20default%20constructors.) **@Inject** annotation for best practices.
+You should use the [java](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html#:~:text=Injectable%20constructors%20are%20annotated%20with,most%20one%20constructor%20per%20class.&text=%40Inject%20is%20optional%20for%20public,injectors%20to%20invoke%20default%20constructors.) **@Inject** annotation for best practice.

 ## @Named